nkarnik/GFX/README.md

+#GFX

-#GFX - Global Events and FOREX Analysis Platform
+Global Events and FOREX Analysis Platform
+GDELT + FOREX
 ===================

 *Documentation is a work in progress*